 Courses form the core of our program.
 Our 50+ course offerings per term, in areas such as the arts, mathematics and finance, film, history, current events, government, language and literature, and science and technology, are presented in a friendly, relaxed atmosphere where there are no tests or other “measurement” criteria.
 We encourage interaction and discussion in every class.

 Our courses meet weekly over a full term (10 weeks) or a half term (5 weeks).
 You may register for as many courses per term as you wish.
 The link below will take you to our current course catalog that contains the schedule and detailed course descriptions.

 During most terms, we offer one-session classes on Mondays at 11:15 am.
-The current term's one-session classes can be found in the course catalog (see link below) or on our Events Calendar.
+The current term's one-session classes can be found on our Events Calendar.